emacs-grammarly/lsp-grammarly/README.md

 from your favorite browser.
 See below [screenshot](#authentication-from-grammarly-website),

-After login, click the button `Open URL:vscode`, If you have VSCode installed, then this will be `Open Visual Studio Code` instead yet it doesn't matter.
+After login, click the button `Open URL:vscode`, If you have VSCode installed, then this button would be `Open Visual Studio Code` instead yet it doesn't matter.

 <p align="center"><img src="./etc/login/open-url-vscode.png"/></p>